joglr/katpis/README.md

 ## Installation
 ### Windows
-Currently we don't automaticly build installers, so for now installation steps are as follows:
+Currently we don't automatically build installers, so for now installation steps are as follows:

 1. Install [.NET Core SDK](https://dotnet.microsoft.com/download)